Build a Website Using WordPress

-- 1Simply type in a desired domain name in the "Search Domain" field.If the domain name is already taken, the next page will alert you.
+- 1If the domain name is already taken, the next page will alert you.
 You have the option to contact the owner of the domain name and purchase it directly, but this is often pricey.
 Type in another domain name and then hit "Search Again".
-Select the available domain name and then hit "Continue to Cart".Advertisement
+Select the available domain name and then hit "Continue to Cart".Simply type in a desired domain name in the "Search Domain" field.Advertisement

 Purchase Web Hosting